AryabhattSingh/JSPBasics/README.md

    - This example will provide insight into preparing statements and binding values while utilizing `scriptlet tags`.
    - Finally, an `include` JSP directive is used to keep the user on the form page after he/she submits the form.

+4. **Error Handling using JSP**:
+   - We will have an error generator file `errorGenerator.jsp`.
+In this file, we will try to parse a string containing non- numeric characters.
+This will generate an error.
+   - Notice the use of `errorPage` attribute inside the `page directive`.
+It defines where the application flow would go should an error happen.
+   - We will generate a response page `errorHandler.jsp` that will print a regret message for the error and display the stack trace.
+   - Notice the use of `isErrorPage` attribute in the `page` directive.
+It defines whether the current jsp can handle the error generated or not.

 ## Learning Objectives

 Through this project, we'll achieve the following learning objectives: